Anmol270900/AnmolPortfolio/README.md

-Hello again!👋 This is my portfolio site.
-It's made from scratch using Reactjs.
+This is my portfolio site and it's made from scratch using Reactjs.

 Portfolio link: https://anmol270900.github.io/AnmolPortfolio